-We live in an era in which the freedom of movement of ideas is easy, but it still remains difficult to move people.
+We live in an era in which the freedom of movement of ideas is easy, but it still remains difficult to move people and future-proof careers.
 People are less mobile because of visas and other political barriers, but more importantly, people do not want to move away from their families and communities.
 And in an ideal world, they should not have to.
 There should be jobs that are created in all communities, and opportunities for everyone, so long as they are willing to work.

 As we see it, the future of work is global, but all global business is done locally.